hyunsungkim-ds/elastic/README.md

   <img src="docs/sync_stages.png" width="500" />
 </p>

-Using `ELASTIC.plot_window_features` and `ReceiveDetector.plot_window_features`, you can plot features around a given event to see how candidate frames are extracted and the best frame is selected.
+Following `tutorial.ipynb`, you can plot features around a given event to see how candidate frames are extracted and the best frame is selected.

 <p align="center">
   <img src="docs/feat_pass.png" width="48%" />